behreajj/AsePnmIo/README.md

 Aseprite's definition of "luma" to convert to grayscale is used by both `pbm` and `pgm` exports. `pbm` grayscale values are then thresholded.

 This dialog's parser expects the header, image dimensions, max channel and pixel data to be separated by line breaks.
-In other words, one liner files should not expect to parse correctly.
+In other words, don't expect one liner files to parse correctly.

 ## Modification